tlentz/d2modmaker/README.md

 # ModConfig

-The mod conifg is located in `cfg.json`.
+The mod config is located in `cfg.json`.
 You can change this config to your liking to produce a new `data.zip` folder.

 ## ModConfig Options